Vaishak234/Travancore-medicals/README.md

-# Travancore Medical System Website
+# Trivandrum Medical System Website

-A modern, SEO-optimized website for Travancore Medical System - a leading distributor of medical equipment for sleep apnea treatment and respiratory care.
+A modern, SEO-optimized website for Trivandrum Medical System - a leading distributor of medical equipment for sleep apnea treatment and respiratory care.

 ## Features